sonelrubin/dynamics-365-contact-center/contact-center/implement/set-up-embedded-experience.md

 7. Click **Continue** if this is your first time setting up this feature.

-8. Edit the *Dynamics 365 Call Center Adapter* call center file.
+8. Edit the call center file by updating the CTI Adapter URL and save your changes.

-9. Update the CTI Adapter URL and save your changes.
-The URL for this widget is the same as the one you used for testing the Dynamics Call Center.
-You can find the CTI Adapter URL on the welcome page of the Contact Center admin center.
-Alternatively, you can create your embedded widget URL using this template: `https://ccaas-embed-prod.azureedge.net/widget/index.html?dynamicsUrl=https://[ORG_URL]&tenantId=[TENANT_ID]&msdynembedmode=3`.
-Replace `[ORG_URL]` with your organization's URL (for example, `msdynccaas.crm.dynamics.com`) and `[TENANT_ID]` with your tenant ID (for example, `8cd46c97-38dd-4560-9228-3df8a717a198`).
-Please note, if the URL ends with the number 3, it will display the CCaaS widget.
-If it ends with the number 1, it will display the Copilot for service widget.

 10. Go to **Manage Call Center Users** > **Add more users**, select the user record that you're currently logged in with and select **Save**.

+## Set up Softphone in Salesforce

 11. To create a softphone layout:
     1. In the **Quick Find** box, search for **Softphone Layouts**.